Chapter 6 Generalised Linear Models (GLMs)

 lines(newdat$relief, y_new, lwd = 3, col = "red")

-But now we have the additional dispersion parameter \(\theta\), which comes out at 11.72 for the birds data, which leads to a better coverage of the response distribution compared to the Poisson model:
+But now we have the additional dispersion parameter \(\theta\), coming out at 11.72 for the birds data, which leads to a better coverage of the response distribution compared to the Poisson model:

 # plot overall response distribution for negative-binomial fit